LoyolaChicagoBooks/introcs-csharp/rst/funcparam.rst

-The function definition indicates that the variable name ``person`` will be used inside the function by inserting it between the parentheses of the definition, preceeded by its type.
+The function definition indicates that the variable name ``person`` will be used inside the function by inserting it between the parentheses of the definition, preceded by its type.
 Then in the body of the definition of the function, person is used in place of the real data for any specific person's name.
 Read and then run example program